DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Package-Settings.md

 ### AdDentSelectorCentre

 A string, default value: 1K
-Purpose: limit A2L data to the 1K Select Centre code
+Purpose: limit applicants (and associated data) to the 1K Select Centre code